Embodiment and the Pearl

 As the body expands and contracts to become more resilient, this provides greater safety for uncovering what is inside.
 Through the process of Authentic Movement the mover (with eyes closed) and witness learn to listen, attend, and come into relationship with the internal world of feelings, sensations, and images.
 Passion, aliveness, joy and expansion are discovered within the guise of desire or what attracts.
 Each desire contains at least a kernel of truth.

 The third part of pearl making is the necessary ingredient of sand, the irritation that life and relationships inevitably bring.
 Alongside the soft desire for pleasure is the hard sand that frustrates brings us into relationship with what we want.
-As the body becomes more flexible, and the inner world has a home, even the pain of irritation can be contained and eventually absorbed into a new self.
+As the body becomes more flexible, and the inner world has a home, even the pain of irritation can be held and eventually absorbed into a new self.

 The Embodiment of the Pearl